4g/visual_cues/README.md

 ![plain video ](assets/plain.gif) ![trajectory and bbox cues](assets/trajectory.gif)

 ## Experiment
-### Data
+### Training
-A 10k video subset of ssv2 dataset which has 50 verbs and ~4000 objects.
+A ~9.5k video subset of ssv2 dataset which has 50 verbs and ~4000 objects.

 ```python
 >> random.sample(verbs, 5)